Bishop Jugis’ coat of arms and motto

 The shield is ensigned with the green heraldic hat having six “houppes,” or tassels, depending from either side, denoting the hierarchical rank of a bishop in accordance with the Instruction of the Holy See (March 31, 1969).
 Before 1970, the pontifical hat was worn at solemn cavalcades in conjunction with papal ceremonies.
 The color of the hat and number of tassels were signs of the rank of the prelate, a custom still preserved in ecclesiastical heraldry.

-Bishop Jugis’ motto, “Caritas Christi Urget Nos” (“The Love of Christ Urges Us On”), comes from St. Paul’s second pastoral letter to the Corinthian Church, said Father Parker, and offers the inspiration for growth and formation in the faith, which the bishop wished to inspire in the people as their pastor.
+Bishop Jugis’ motto, “Caritas Christi Urget Nos” (“The Love of Christ Impels Us”), comes from St. Paul’s second letter to the Corinthians, and offers the inspiration for growth and formation in the faith, which the bishop wishes to inspire in people as their shepherd.

-“I wanted to have a motto that would somehow include Christ’s love in it,” said Bishop Jugis.
-“The love of Christ is planted in our hearts from the day of our baptisms.
-I remember the line from Paul’s letter to the Romans- “the love of God has been poured out into our hearts through the Holy Spirit, who has been given to us.”
+“I wanted to have a motto that would somehow include Christ’s love in it,” Bishop Jugis explained.
+“The love of Christ is planted in our hearts from the day of our baptism.
+I remember the line from Paul’s letter to the Romans: ‘The love of God has been poured out into our hearts through the Holy Spirit, who has been given to us.’
 That love should be the reason and motivation for everything we do as Christians and for me as shepherd of the diocese.”

 — Catholic News Herald